 5. Focusing on one sense instead of five

 It’s a common mistake to focus on creating only a visually attractive store.
 Sight is easy to take advantage of with the use of lighting, themes, symmetry, colours, and attractive store decor such as mannequins.
 But to create a fully immersive experience, make sure to consider the other senses too.

-You’ve probably heard of global brands like Samsung, Hollister and Sony who use ‘scent marketing’ to their advantage.
+You’ve probably heard of global brands like Samsung, Hollister, and Sony that use ‘scent marketing’ to their advantage.
 Smell is closely linked to the function of your brain which controls emotion and memory, which are two factors in why a customer would choose your store over another.
 Why not incorporate a scent into your store and see the subtle yet effective result?

 For more visual merchandising tips, tools, and advice, as well as an extensive range of display equipment products, head over to Valentinos Displays or call 01489 808007.